 How to open an account

-Traders in different domiciles will engage with different entities of the Swissquote group but generally speaking, for trading purposes, trading accounts are registered with the London-based Swissquote Ltd. All potential clients of Swissquote (and indeed any other broker) should prioritise carrying out due diligence on account terms and corporate structuring.
+Traders in different domiciles will engage with separate entities of the Swissquote group but generally speaking, for trading purposes, trading accounts are registered with the London-based Swissquote Ltd. All potential clients of Swissquote (and indeed any other broker) should prioritise carrying out due diligence on account terms and corporate structuring.

 The bottom line

 The firm has been around for over 20 years and has been listed on the Swiss stock exchange since 2000.
-It operates out of a very strong regulatory framework and the number of compliance pop-up buttons that appear may be momentarily frustrating for new users but demonstrate the firm takes compliance and its reputation very seriously indeed.
+It operates out of a robust regulatory framework, and the number of compliance pop-up buttons that appear may be momentarily frustrating for new users.
+However, it demonstrates that the firm takes compliance and its reputation very seriously indeed.

 Its hosting of 231,000 clients demonstrates Swissquote’s success, despite the larger than average minimum deposit size, which shouldn’t be too much of an issue for the more serious trader.
 It appears the firm prefers to take on quality rather than quantity.